 We met these two young women on our 2019 Learning Tour to Myanmar.
 Nang Paung Hi Kar (at left) migrated from her home in the delta of Myanmar at 16 years of age to work in the garment sector, earning $1 a day in the beginning.

 Shwe Zin, on the right, first worked as a household servant, where she was "treated like a slave" and then in a clothing factory where the pay is $73 per month for 10 hour days.

 [Read the story of Fatima, coffee worker in El Salvador]

 If we aren't comfortable with the exploitation and greed that seem to accompany globalization, what can we do?

 We can look for ways to help people deal with global realities that are out of their control, like climate change.
-NCP provides human and financial resources to assist rural communities in Malawi and Myanmar in adapt to climate change.
-And we challenge people and communities in our own society to reduce emissions through conservation and clean energy.
+NCP provides human and financial resources to assist rural communities in Malawi and Myanmar adapt to climate change.
+And we challenge people and communities in our own society to reduce emissions through conservation and clean energy and political action.

 We can all look for ways to support native communities in the Americas, who have been dealing with the impacts of globalization for over 500 years.
 These days they are on the front lines in the struggle against the extractive industries prowling the globe for oil, gas, minerals, timber and anything else they can turn into a quick profit.
 Check out NCP's Native Communities page.